-Some of these school leavers may end up in employment, while the others are likely to be NEETs.
+Some school leavers may end up in employment, while it is likely that others will be NEETs.
 Approximately 60% of people that enrolled in tertiary education in Northland were 25 years old or older.
 This shows many school leavers are holding off tertiary education and training until later in life.

-Northland school leavers' first study in tertiary is more likely to be at Level 1-3 on the New Zealand Qualifications Framework (NZQF).
-Over 40% of Northland school leavers start their tertiary education at levels 1-3 on the NZQF- even when they achieve NCEA Level 2 or 3 at school.
+Northland school leavers' first study in tertiary is more likely than other New Zealanders to be at Level 1-3 on the New Zealand Qualifications Framework (NZQF).
+Over 40% of Northland school leavers start their tertiary education at levels 1-3 on the NZQF-even when they achieve NCEA Level 2 or 3 at school.